 - Encourage respectful dialogues across regions & cultures

 - Inspire creative responses to the Global Polycrisis

 Our Vision & Values

 Michael Lerner is president and co-founder of Commonweal and the Jenifer Altman Foundation.
 His principal work at Commonweal is with the Cancer Help Program, Healing Circles, Beyond Conventional Cancer Therapies, The New School at Commonweal, and the Resilience Project/OMEGA.

 He was the recipient of a MacArthur Prize Fellowship for contributions to public health in 1983 and is author of Choices in Healing: Integrating the Best of Conventional and Complementary Therapies (MIT Press).

-Stanley Wu, Coordinator for OMEGA.
+Stanley Wu is the coordinator for The Resilience Project.
 He brings a background in renewable energy systems, community living, and water management.
 He is a subject-matter expert in solar thermal and hydronic systems and is an ex-wildland firefighter, tango dancer, and father.
 In 2017, he received his doctorate in Traditional Chinese Medicine and is the director of The Resilience Project at Commonweal.